 Jelly bean shaped pillows will be distributed to our oncology patients.
 These jelly beans provide neck support to our cancer patients.

 Pillows provide a comfort to our patients.
 Pillows should be firmly stuffed with polyester fill and made with cotton or cotton-blend material.
 Fabric can be holiday theme or other cheerful patterns.

-Please call 619-543-6370 if you have any questions or would like to schedule a pick up of any large donations.
+Please call 619-543-6370 if you have any questions or would like to schedule a donation drop off.